z-kidy/allenlsy.github.com/_posts/2013-11-28-continuous-testing-environment-setup-in-rails.md

 > Before reading the article, you need to have a understanding of `RSpec`

 My understanding of continuous testing is that, there is a testing tool in the background, which while developing and modifying code, it will continuously notify you the broken of correct code.
-I usually set up the testing environment using `RSpec`, `Spork` and `Guard`.
+I usually set up the testing environment using `RSpec`, `Guard` and `Zeus`.
 The setup process may easily go wrong.
 Thus I made a note of the process.

 ## The tools we use

 There are some tools we need to make testing __super fast__.

 * `RSpec`: famous testing framework, complies to BDD concept.
-* `Spork`: When use `rspec` command to run `RSpec`, it will load the whole Rails environment every time. `Spork` keeps one Rails environment running behind, to run test suite using that environment, and not close it after running, to make testing with `RSpec` faster.
 * `Guard`: to guard the file change in Rails project.
 * `Zeus`: a tool to re-use the Rails environment in development environment, but also can be used in testing.